invenia/NamedDims.jl/README.md

 You can do this to your own functions in your own packages, to add `NamedDimsArray` support.
 If you implement it for any functions in a standard library, a PR would be very appreciated.

+### Caveats

+If multiple dimensions have the same names, indexing by name is considered undefined behaviour and should not be relied upon.